Size: Generally about 16 feet (4.9 m), rarely 25 feet (7.6 m), slightly smaller than Blue Paloverde.

-Flower Color: Yellow; about 1 inch across, flowers smaller and paler than Blue Paloverde; banner petal is cream or white, fruit is a legume, pods short, about 2 to 3 inches long, tightly constricted between seeds, 1 to 5 seeds.
+Flower Color: Yellow Paloverde flowers are mostly yellow, about 1 inch (2.5 cm) across, these flowers are smaller and paler than those on the Blue Paloverde; the bannerpetal is cream or white as shown above, and the fruit is a short, soft pod (legume) about 2 to 3 inches (5 - 7.6 cm) long, constricted (unlike the Blue Paloverde) between the seeds.

 Flowering Season: April and May.

-Habitat Preferences: Dry rocky hillsides and mesas, less common in washes than Blue Palo Verde.
+Habitat Preferences: Dry rocky hillsides and mesas, less common in washes than Blue Paloverde which requires more regular water.

-Threatened/Endangered Information: In Arizona, Parkinsonia microphylla is "Salvage Assessed, Harvest Restricted" (A permit from the Department of Agriculture is necessary to transport this species off private property.)
+Threatened/Endangered Information: In Arizona, Yellow Paloverde, Parkinsonia microphylla, is "Salvage Assessed, Harvest Restricted" (A permit from the Department of Agriculture is necessary to transport this species off private property.)

-Yellow Paloverde is one of the most common trees of the Sonoran Desert.
-It is both an indicator species and a common dominant plant in the Sonoran Desert.
-Other co-dominant species include Creosotebush (Larrea), Triangle Bursage (Ambrosia), Brittlebush (Encelia) Ocotillo (Fouqueria) and Wolfberry (Lycium).
+Yellow Paloverde is one of the most common trees of the Sonoran Desert where it is both an indicator species and a co-dominant plant along with other co-dominant species including Creosote-bush (Larrea), Triangle Bursage (Ambrosia), Brittlebush (Encelia), Ocotillo (Fouquieria) and Wolfberry (Lycium).
 This community is sometimes called the Paloverde, Bursage desert scrub community.